bibizio/cv/README.md

 Every layout has a print media CSS so it can be easily printed via browser native functionality.
 However I wanted the PDF to be statically generated at compile time, so I wrote a Jekyll plugin to do so.

-That said, there are a few things to keep in mind about it:
+That said, there are a few things to keep in mind:

-- There are not so many tools for doing this in Ruby.
-I used [wiked_pdf](https://github.com/mileszs/wicked_pdf), a wrapper for the [wkhtmltopdf](https://wkhtmltopdf.org/) linux utility.
+- There are not so many tools for doing this in Ruby: I used [wiked_pdf](https://github.com/mileszs/wicked_pdf), a wrapper for the [wkhtmltopdf](https://wkhtmltopdf.org/) linux utility.
 It uses quite an old Qt library, so a lot of CSS rules just don't work.
 - CSS [@Page](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) rule is not fully supported by any browser.
-- Not every layout I wrote support this functionality (for now at least).
+- Not every layout I wrote support this functionality (for now, at least).
 - I never wrote code in Ruby before: the plugin is simple, but I'm sure it can be improved.